yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 }
 ```

-Can be implemented using the conditional execution (`exec.if`) in Push:
+can be expressed in Push using the conditional execution (`exec.if`):

 ```push
 # The condition (will be pushed to the boolean stack)